gary-archer/oauth.websample.final/README.md

 ./certs/authsamples-dev.ca.pem
 ```

-Then run this script to run a simple web host that serves static content:
+Then run this script in another terminal window to run a simple web host that serves static content.\
+You can then edit the demo apps's React code and view updates, in a pure SPA manner.

 ```bash
 ./run.sh